Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Introduction

 When $f$ and $g$ are convex with $L$-smooth $f$, it is well known that PGD converges to a fixed point for appropriate step size $\gamma$ \cite[Section 4.2]{parikh_prox}.
 This result can be proven via the machinery of monotone operator theory, the goal being to show that the composite PGD step \eqref{eq:pgd} constitutes an averaged operator, guaranteeing convergence~\cite{combettes_signal, combettes_solving, bauschke_convex}.\footnote{When $g$ is proper, lower-semicontinuous, convex, $\partial g$ is maximally monotone, making $\operatorname{prox}_{\gamma g} = (I+ \gamma\partial g)^{-1}$ firmly-nonexpansive, i.e., $1/2$-averaged.
 The gradient step is also averaged for $L$-smooth $f$, making their composition an averaged operator.}

-In particular, convergence of PnP-PGD has been shown under tight assumptions on the denoiser, such as averaged/nonexpansive behavior~\cite{sun_online} or suitable Lipschitz (e.g., residual-Lipschitz) bounds~\cite{ryu_plug}.
-Many works impose these assumptions through architectural constraints on the learned denoisers via, e.g., spectral normalization~\cite{ryu_plug} or through explicit training techniques~\cite{terris_building, bredies_learning}.
+In particular, convergence of PnP-PGD has been shown under tight assumptions on the denoiser, such as nonexpansiveness~\cite{sun_online} or suitable Lipschitz (e.g., residual-Lipschitz) bounds~\cite{ryu_plug}.
+Many works encourage these properties via, e.g., spectral normalization~\cite{ryu_plug} or Bj\"orck orthonormalization~\cite{anil2019sorting, li2019preventing}.
 In~\cite{pesquet_learning}, the authors propose a technique for learning a maximally monotone operator.
-Convergence of PnP has also been shown for specific denoisers, such as kernel denoisers~\cite{gavaskar_plug}, denoisers that can be written as the gradient step of a smooth function~\cite{hurault_proximal}, bounded denoisers~\cite{chan_plug}, and linear denoisers~\cite{nair_fixed}.
+Convergence of PnP has also been shown for specific denoisers, such as kernel denoisers~\cite{gavaskar_plug,athalye_contractivity}, gradient-step (GS) denoisers~\cite{hurault_proximal, hurault2022gradient}, bounded denoisers~\cite{chan_plug}, and linear denoisers~\cite{nair_fixed,gavaskar_plug_linear}.